-For the most part, B2B companies are faced with one of two scenarios when it comes to sales: Either they are new to the scene with no brand recognition, or they have brand recognition that needs to be built upon.
+Automotive B2B companies are typically in one of two scenarios when it comes to sales: Either they are new to the scene with no brand recognition, or they have brand recognition and able to focus on individual messaging and campaigns.
 Regardless of which side of the fence your company falls, the perpetual need to create demand will almost never subside.
-If you aren’t growing, you’re shrinking.
 Thus the continual need for demand generation.

-The ideas behind demand generation are simple, and can be broken down into a simple 3-step process:
+The primary ideas behind demand generation are simple, and can be broken down into a three phases:

-By beginning with the end goal in mind – RELATIONSHIPS, you can approach the first two phases knowing what the first two goals are.
-Relationships are built upon trust.
+By beginning with the end goal in mind – RELATIONSHIPS, you can approach the first two phases knowing what the ultimate goals is – Relationships built on trust.
 You can’t establish trust if people don’t like you, and you can’t get people to like you if they don’t about you.

 When it comes to advertising, you will have control of what you say and where you say it.
 However, you won’t have control over peoples’ reactions to what you say.
 Unless they CONVERT and reach out to you, you will have no idea if your message was even received.

 But just because a person doesn’t convert, doesn’t mean your message wasn’t received.
 And just because a person does convert, doesn’t mean you’re establishing trust.

 If you launch an ad campaign on LinkedIn that is seen by 1,000 targeted people, chances are that 100 or so may click on the ad.
 Of those that click on the ad and reach your landing page, normally 2-3% will convert on your website, but let’s say 5% to be generous.
 That’s about 5-10 people now from the original 1,000.